amarcu5/PiPer/README.md

 ## Features
 * Adds a dedicated Picture in Picture button to the video player of [supported sites](#supported-sites)
 * Button integrates seamlessly with the player including hover effects and tooltips
-* Supports closed captions in Picture and Picture mode
+* Supports closed captions in Picture and Picture mode (Safari only)
+* Supports Safari and Chrome
 * Free and open source

 ## Installation
+### Safari
+Install from the [Mac App Store](https://itunes.apple.com/app/1421915518?mt=12&ls=1)  by clicking "Get"
-Get the latest release from the [Safari Extension Gallery](https://safari-extensions.apple.com/details/?id=com.amarcus.safari.piper-BQ6Q24MF9X)
+<sub>(The [Safari Extension Gallery](https://safari-extensions.apple.com/details/?id=com.amarcus.safari.piper-BQ6Q24MF9X) is now [deprecated](https://developer.apple.com/documentation/safariextensions))</sub>
+### Chrome
+Install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/piper/jbjleapidaddpbncgofepljddfeoghkc) by clicking "Add to Chrome"

-<sub>...or live life on the edge with the latest [development build](https://rawgit.com/amarcu5/PiPer/develop/out/PiPer-safari-legacy.safariextz) (IMPORTANT: these builds do not update automatically!)</sub>
+<sub>...or live life on the edge with the latest [development build](https://github.com/amarcu5/PiPer/tree/develop/out) (IMPORTANT: these builds do not update automatically!)</sub>

 ## Supported sites
 * [Amazon Video](http://www.amazon.com/PrimeVideo)